-- Testicular torsion, which happens when a testicle gets twisted.
+- Testicular torsion, an extremely painful condition that occurs when a testicle gets twisted.

 If you think you have testicular torsion, see a doctor right away.
-This can be a serious condition.
+This is a serious medical emergency.

-If you notice any pain or swelling in or around your testicles, tell a parent and have it examined by a doctor.
+If you notice any pain or swelling in or around your testicles, tell a parent and have it examined by a doctor as soon as possible.
 Many different types of testicle problems are linked to pain and swelling in the testicles.
-So it is not always easy to tell which episode could lead to more serious problems if ignored.
+It's not always easy to tell which episode could lead to more serious problems if ignored.
 Play it safe and get checked.